-''' MelCome to the Keyfactor Java Agent Installer.
+''' Melcome to the Keyfactor Java Agent Installer.
 This installer will collect all information necessary to configure the Java Agent for use with your Keyfactor Command instance.
-You will be given the option to apply this configuration data to construct a Linux RPM package or Windows MSI installer for distribution within your environment.
-Please enter the following information:

-Weername the Java Agent will connect as (format "COMAIN\user"):
+You will be given the option to apply this conformation in the property of the account that the Java Agent will connect as (format "DOMAIN\user"):